 RDD is an abstract class with many subclasses and this is one of them.
-In general each subclass performs different action on the RDD, e.g. reading/writing/shuffling/check pointing etc. This specific type is used when calling SparkContext.parallelize, it is used to parallelize a collection from the driver program.
+In general each subclass performs a different action on the RDD, e.g. reading/writing/shuffling/check pointing etc. This specific type is used when calling SparkContext.parallelize; it is used to parallelize a collection from the driver program.